BrieflyClear/book-library-application/README.md

  To provide any external JSON datasource: `java -jar target/library-1.0.0.jar -Dspring-boot.run.arguments= {absolute file path}`

  The default JSON datasource is provided.
 It is "/misc/books.json".
 There is no need to include it when running commands.
+When multiple arguments are provided, only the last one is set as the JSON source.
 ### Testing
  To run the test, run the following command: `mvn test`